kyma-project/cloud-manager/docs/user/README.md

 ## API / Custom Resources Definitions

 The `cloud-resources.kyma-project.io` Custom Resource Definition (CRD) describes the kind and the format of data that Cloud Manager` uses to configure resources.

-See the documentation related to the [Cloud Manager custom resources](./resources/README.md) (CRs).
+For more information, see [Cloud Manager Resources](./resources/README.md) (CRs).

 ## Related Information